bartkowiaktomasz/algorithmic-challenges/LeetCode - Top Interview Questions/README.md

 Given an integer array `nums`, find a peak element, and return its index.
 If the array contains multiple peaks, return the index to any of the peaks.
 Assume `nums[-1] = nums[n] = -inf`

 _Solution in `O(logn)` with binary search.
 For a given `mid` element, search to it's left/right depending on which neighbour is greater.
 Neighbours cannot be the same height (as per constraint).
-If it was possible, linear search would not be possible (imagine an array `[1, 2, 1, 1, 1, 1, 1]` - for a mid element `1` the search procedure does not know which side (left/right) to search for a peak_
+If it was possible, binary search would not be possible (imagine an array `[1, 2, 1, 1, 1, 1, 1]` - for a mid element `1` the search procedure does not know which side (left/right) to search for a peak_

 ---
 - [x] Fraction to Recurring Decimal (Medium)